TartanLlama/tartanllama.github.io/_posts/2017-04-24-writing-a-linux-debugger-source-signal.md

 As I noted way back at the start of this series, we'll be using [`libelfin`](https://github.com/TartanLlama/libelfin/tree/fbreg) to handle our DWARF information.
 Hopefully you got this set up in the first post, but if not, do so now, and make sure that you use the `fbreg` branch of my fork.

 Once you have `libelfin` building, it's time to add it to our debugger.
 The first step is to parse the ELF executable we're given and extract the DWARF from it.
-This is very easy with `libelfin`, just make these changes to `debugger`:
+Make these changes to `debugger`:

 {% highlight cpp %}
 class debugger {